 While there's not a one-size-fits-all standard for success across all enterprises, there are results that can help you determine if an ML-backed product could be right for you.
 These are the same metrics you likely use for products without ML.

-- 95 percent reduction in time to detect threats
+- Time to detect threats

-- 78 percent reduction in staff time spent troubleshooting
+- Reduction in staff time spent troubleshooting

-- 86 percent reduction in unplanned downtime
+- Reduction in unplanned downtime

 ExtraHop's technology has also been evaluated by the SANS Institute as well as Enterprise Management Associates, who subsequently named ExtraHop a Top Vendor in their Decision Guide for Security Analytics in 2019.
 Gartner recognized us as a Representative Vendor in their 2019 Market Guide for Network Traffic Analysis, specifically noting our ML capabilities.
 In addition to these independent reviews, ExtraHop Reveal(x) has also received SOC2 certification.